sliuu/hciproject/_posts/2018-03-07-project-design-check-in-3-x-4.md

 **Main Idea:** This design focuses on how we might layout a particular “art profile” and the discovery of new information about the artwork, as well as user and artist profiles.
 The artwork is presented as a central page, where “about”, “learn more”, and “discussion” are the main focuses and the user can tab between them.

-**(Tasks 1 & 4) Learning:** The “learn more” tab on the artwork’s profile allows the user to make an individual choice about which aspect of the background information she’d like to explore.
-The “about” tab includes placard-like explanation.
+**(Tasks 1 & 4) Learning:** The “about” tab includes placard-like explanation.
+The “learn more” tab on the artwork’s profile allows the user to make an individual choice about which aspect of the background information she’d like to explore.
 For further exploration, there will be a series of different aspects of the artwork’s background info.
 Elliot, who likes history, can specifically choose the history tab.
 In addition, there is a small “progress bar” at the bottom that allows the user to navigate to more information if their curiosity is not yet satisfied.
 Logan, who wants to learn about the inspiration, can navigate to the “inspiration” section.

-**(Tasks 2 & 5) Discussion:** The “discussion” tab on the artwork’s profile allows the users to talk with each other and with scholars and artists in the field to learn about the artwork in a more informal/colloquial setting.
+**(Tasks 2, 5, 8) Discussion:** The “discussion” tab on the artwork’s profile allows the users to talk with each other and with scholars and artists in the field to learn about the artwork in a more informal/colloquial setting.
 Both Anna and Caroline can use this functionality to hear about others’ experiences.
-The scholars/artists who participate in the discussion will have special annotations on their icons to indicate that they are professionals in their field.
-If Caroline only feels like conversing with “regular people,” she can look out for discussions just among “regular users”.
+The scholars/artists who participate in the discussion will have special annotations on their icons to indicate that they are professionals in their field, and the particular artist of the work will have a distinct icon so they can reliably answer questions that come up.

 **(Task 6) Favoriting Artworks:** On the “art profile,” there is a button on the upper-right corner (the heart) that allows the users to favorite the work they are looking at.
 In addition, on the user profile page, Chelsea can look through her past favorites in the “favorites” tab, and also look at an overview of what her favorite pieces were like in the “about” tab.
 The “about” tab will show her what the breakdown of her favorite artworks is, by genre, time period, or possibly any number of things.

 **(Task 3) Remembering Artworks:** In the user profile, there will be a tab for “favorites.”
 The user can then look through the artworks they favorited and reflect on what they’ve enjoyed the most in the past.
-Carlos can use this functionality to keep tabs on all his favorite works, and learn more about them in the comfort of his own home.
+Carlos can use this functionality to keep tabs on all his favorite works, and learn more about them from the comfort of his own home.

 ## Second Design
 **Tasks:** finding background information, breaking down formal art terms, getting more context, artist communicating with people about the work

-**Main Design:** This design is museum-centric.
+**Main Idea:** This design is museum-centric.
 The mobile application is museum-specific and primarily for real-time use while visiting museums.
 The design allows users to more easily access information about art pieces that are sometimes available in museums, currently in the form of wall text and pamphlets, but now more directly in a centralized source.
 It provides streamlined, simple information about the piece.
 This design provides a text search option, a QR code search option, favorites page, and a location-based map of the museum.

 <figure>
 <img src="../assets/images/joyce-sketch-1.jpg" alt="Joyce’s Sketch" style="max-width: 100%;"/>